TexanHogman/jboss-validation/module-test/README.md

-A sample JEE6 web application that test how CDI works across JBoss module works
+A sample JEE6 web application that test how CDI works across JBoss modules.